We've found 44 resorts in France

 Val Cenis is composed of two authentic Savoyard villages with a great range of ski abilities.
 Val Cenis is known for great value and excellent snow record.

 Val Cenis is situated at 130 km from Albertville and with the fastest train in France (TGV) it takes you only 4 hours and 30 minutes from Paris!

 Val d'Isere Ski Resort has one of the best snow records around, making it a safe bet throughout the entire season, right up to the end of April!

 The ski area is vast as it connects to Tignes with easy access and suitable for all level of ability.
 Families are made very welcome here, supported by the Famille Plus label by the French government.

-Val Thorens is big on the white stuff - as the highest ski resort in Europe at 2300m, it is one of the most snow sure that you can visit in the French Alps.
+Val Thorens is big on the white stuff - as the highest ski resort in Europe at 2300m, it is one of the most snow sure ski resorts that you can visit in the French Alps.
 Plus, the entire resort is more or less ski-in, ski out coupled with being part of the largest linked ski area in world (the3 Valleys) and you have yourself a very appealing ski resort.

 The purpose built village is more or less on the piste and a vast array of local amenities are on the doorstep, with numerous bars and restaurants only a stone's throw away.

 This friendly and welcoming village is full of personality and has 150 km of pisted runs just waiting to be discovered.
 Perfect for families, small groups and romantic getaways.
 You can expect a tranquil and charming environment for a great price too!

 Here it's all about the skiing, food, value for money and enjoying the beautiful surroundings.